What is Acute Pancreatitis?

 Repeated occurrence of acute pancreatitis may escalate into chronic pancreatitis.
 This is characterized by impaired pancreatic function.
 Therefore, the patient may observe an inability to digest food and may have affected blood sugar levels as the pancreas fails to properly produce blood sugar lowering hormones.

-Acute Pancreatitis needs to be differentiated from gallstones, pancreatic cysts or pseudocysts, and chronic pancreatitis.
+Acute Pancreatitis needs to be differentiated from gallstones, pancreatic cysts or pancreatic pseudocysts, and chronic pancreatitis.
 The typical distinguishing tests are:

 - Serum lipase test